BrendaMichelle/content-slideshow-events-lab/README.md

 ## Deliverable 3: "Like" button

-**When a user clicks the "Show random picture" button**, the likes count of the currently displayed content should increase by 1 and should be updated in the array.
-The likes won't persist (if you refresh the page, they'll reset to their original value) - we'll add persistence in a future challenge.
-Consider using a dataset attribute to store the ID of the content object on the element.
+**When a user clicks the "Show random picture" button**, the likes count of the currently displayed content should increase by 1 and should be persisted.

 #### Some things to keep in mind:

-- Consider using dataset attributes in order to uniquely identify which content object you are currently displaying to the user on the page
+- Consider using data attributes in order to uniquely identify which content object you are currently displaying to the user on the page

 **YOUR NOTES**
 ```